-Amendments.
+14. Amendments.
 Except as otherwise provided herein, the terms of this Agreement may be waived, altered or amended only by an instrument in writing duly executed by the ENA and ET Gas.

-Successors and Assigns.
-This Agreement shall be binding upon and inure to the benefit of the respective permitted successors and assigns of the ENA and ET Gas; provided that neither ENA nor ET Gas may assign or transfer any of its rights or obligations hereunder without the prior written consent of each of the other parties [Discuss].
+15. Successors and Assigns.
+This Agreement shall be binding upon and inure to the benefit of the respective permitted successors and assigns of the ENA and ET Gas.
+Each of the parties may assign this Agreement to a party to whom it has assigned its interests in respect of the Gas Transactions, so long as the assignment of the Gas Transactions is to an assignee permitted under the ISDA Agreement and the Master Netting Agreement.
+Except as provided in the preceding sentence, neither ENA nor ET Gas may assign or transfer any of its rights or obligations hereunder without the prior written consent of each of the other parties.

-Counterparts.
+16. Counterparts.
 This Agreement may be executed in any number of counterparts, all of which taken together shall constitute one and the same instrument and any of the parties hereof may execute this Agreement by signing any such counterpart.